kylephillips/favorites/readme.txt

 == Changelog ==

+= 1.2.4 =
+* Added option to display favorite counts in admin columns on a per-post type basis.
+Visit Settings > Favorites > Display to enable the columns.

 = 1.2.3 =
 * Bug fix - post type parameter in shortcode being overwritten by javascript on load